Changelogs keep users updated on your software's changes. A clear changelog builds trust and boosts user engagement. Here's how to do it right:

 Make Entries Concise and Clear

-Actionable titles and brief descriptions help highlight key updates.
-For example, Buffer emphasizes user-focused updates by using active voice and bullet points [3].
-Instead of diving into technical specifics, focus on what users need to know.
+Actionable titles and brief descriptions highlight key updates.
+For example, Buffer uses active voice and bullet points to focus on user updates [3].
+Instead of technical details, focus on what users need to know.

 Avoid Using Technical Jargon

-Avoid terms that might confuse non-technical users.
-Shopify sets a great example by using plain, straightforward language [3].
+Don't use terms that confuse non-technical users.
+Shopify uses simple language [3].

 For example, instead of writing: